wangyu09/exkaldi/README.md

 `useUtt`   _when file is a wave file, you can name its utterance id, default = "MAIN"_
 `useSuffix`   _when file is a scp file but withou 'scp' suffix, you can declare its file suffix, default = None_
 `config`   _another configure setting method_
-`asFile`   _if True or file name, save result as file and return file path, or return KaldiArk, default = False_
+`outFile`   _if it is a file name, save result as file and return file path, or return KaldiArk, default = False_

 ### compute_spectrogram(wavFile,_**other parameters_)

 < function description>

 Compute spectrogram feature.
-Return KaldiArk object or file path if <asFile> is True.
-We provide some usual options, but if you want use more, set < config > = your-configure.
-Note that if you do this, these usual configures we provided will be ignored.
-You can use ExKaldi.check_config('compute_spetrogram') function to get configure information you could set.
-Also run shell command "compute-spetrogram-feats" to look their meaning.
+Return KaldiArk object or file path if < outFile > is True.
+We provide some common options, If you want to use more options, set < config > = your-configure but note that if you do this, these usual configures we provided will be ignored.
+You can use ExKaldi.check_config('compute_spectrogram') function to get configure information you could set.
+Also run shell command "compute-spectrogram-feats" to check their meaning.

 < Parameters >

-`wavFile`   _wav file or scp file, you can declare its type by using point useSuffix_
+`wavFile`   _WAV file or scp file, you can declare its type by using point useSuffix_
 `rate`   _sample rate, default = 16000_
 `frameWidth`   _stride windows width, milliseconds, default = 25_
 `frameShift`   _stride windows width, milliseconds, default = 10_